scriubuguri/BASHfulWhisper/README.md

 ## Features

 - Retrieve weather data for a specific city
-- Units of measurement can be specified (metric, imperial)
+- Units of measurement can be specified (metric, imperial, standard)
 - Get current temperature, wind speed, humidity, and cloudiness

 ## Requirements